Yeah yeah, I know what you’re thinking . . .

 Close your eyes.
 It is April 25, 1986.

-Close your eyes.
-Imagine if you were forced to leave everything you knew behind, a split second decision with no time to pack.
+Imagine if you had to leave everything you knew behind: A split second decision no time to pack.
 Imagine not being allowed to return home because your neighborhood Soviet nuclear power plant has just exploded.
 Imagine that less than a mile away, the world’s worst nuclear disaster has taken place.

 The entire population of the nearby town of Pripyat were forced to evacuate their homes within 3 hours of notice, packing only a passport and nothing larger than a suitcase.
 Although they were reassured they would be allowed to come back in a few days, they never did.

 Today the plant continues to be contained by worldwide efforts with production of a new steel sarcophagus to support the already existing but crumbling concrete slabs that’s keeping in the radiation.
 Pripyat and its iconic amusement park, remains a true ghost town in every sense of the word.